Summit, New Jersey: Youth sports

 Summit has sports programs for youth including basketball, baseball, soccer, and football leagues through the Recreation Center.
-In addition, the YMCA organizes sports clinics and teams including the Summit Area YMCA "Seals" Swim Team.
-At age eight, children can try out for a traveling soccer program called the Summit Soccer Club, a nonprofit dedicated to the development of youth soccer in the city.
+In addition, the city's YMCA organizes sports clinics and teams including the Summit Area YMCA "Seals" Swim Team.
+Children can play in recreational programs and try out for a traveling soccer program run by the Summit Soccer Club, a nonprofit dedicated to the development of youth soccer in the city.
 Travel soccer runs for both the fall and spring seasons.

-Lacrosse is a popular sport with high school teams achieving distinction at state and national levels.
-Summit holds the third most NJSIAA Boys Group Titles.
-Since the Tournament of Champions (TOC) began in 2004, Summit has made the tournament 11 times.
-Summit has the fourth-most championship titles (2) and has finished runner-up four times.
-Prior to the new championship format, Summit was crowned champion twice with one runner-up finish.Summit High School boys' team won the state's Tournament of Champions in 2010 and 2009 and lost by one goal in the 2011 final.
-Summit holds the New Jersey state (and possibly national) high school record with 68 consecutive victories during 2009 to 2011.
-The 2012 team was ranked second in New Jersey in May 2012 and in the top 20 nationally.
+Lacrosse is a popular sport.
+Summit High School's boys team holds the third-most NJSIAA Boys Group Titles and 11 appearances in the Tournament of Champions, winning in 2009 and 2010 and four times finishing as runner-up.
+Summit holds the New Jersey state high school record with 68 consecutive victories during 2009 to 2011.
+In 2012, the team was ranked second in New Jersey and in the top 20 nationally.
 Beginning in first grade, boys and girls can learn to play lacrosse in clinics and teams organized by the Summit Lacrosse Club.
-Many Division 1 lacrosse players have come from Summit, either through Summit High School, or via private schools.
+Many Division 1 lacrosse players have come from Summit High School or local private schools.
+In 2024, the Summit High School team was crowned the #1 team in New Jersey, beating arch-rival Westfield 7–5 in the Kirst Cup.